analogdevicesinc/MaximAI_Documentation/learning/README.md

-# External ML Education Resources
+# Machine Learning Education Resources

-Here's a list of books and videos that present ML fundamentals from theoretical and practical perspectives.
+Here's a list of books and videos that present machine learning fundamentals from theoretical and practical perspectives.

 ## Videos